If you came to this page directly, you might wish to read a page with an introduction to this section first.

 In the administrative structure of the Duchy, Castel Durante was not regarded as a town because it was not a bishopric seat, but it enjoyed a special status as the "capital" of Massa Trabaria, a mountainous region between Urbino, Arezzo in Tuscany and Cittą di Castello in Umbria.
 Its name is thought to derive from travi (wooden beams) which were floated to Rome along the Tiber from Cittą di Castello.

-Palazzo Ducale of Urbino: "Rinfrescatore", basin for washing hands and face manufactured at Castel Durante.
+Palazzo Ducale of Urbino: "Rinfrescatore", basin for washing hands and face made in Castel Durante.
 The central scene depicts "The Judgement of Paris"; the frame is decorated with the eagle of the da Montefeltro

 Castel Durante was renowned for its maiolica workshops.
 Painters were involved in the elaborate decoration of maiolicas which served many different purposes and were widely appreciated throughout Europe.
 They were known as durantine.
 The image used as background for this page shows a detail of a chandelier in Palazzo Ducale di Urbino.